cyberlibrarian/passlab/README.md

 To run a rule attack we use mode "0" and have to specify a rule file and a wordlist.

 ```
-hashcat.bin -O -m 1000 --username -a 0 -r rules/best64.rule ntlm.txt words/rockyou.txt.gz
+~/hashcat/hashcat.bin -O -w 4 -m 1000 --username -a 0 -r ~/hashcat/rules/best64.rule lab2-ntlm ~/words/rockyou.txt.gz
 ```

 #### Rules that come with Hashcat
 In hashcat, the "rules" folder contains a great base set of rules.
 Each does something different.
+I recommend trying them out, they don't take long if you use the rockyou list and they will each find different types of passwords.

-Listed from biggest to smallest ruleset
+Listed from biggest to smallest ruleset:

 - dive.rule
 - generated2.rule